 • Clisson, based on granite with quartz and mica; 49 acres delimited.

-Four are to follow and official recognition could come in 2018:
+Four followed and official recognition came in 2018:

 • Monnières-St Fiacre, based on gneiss; 32 acres delimited.